digitalBush/mhocktini/README.md

 ## Hard Mode

-If you need more control over the mock lifecycle (like dynamic imports), then you'll need to use the `Mocker` class directly.
+If you need more control over the mock lifecycle (like dynamic imports), then you'll need to use the `Pod` class directly.

 Let's consider a few files: